Q. Workshop Notes 001 is titled YOU CREATE YOUR OWN REALITY. Is this the same as manifesting?

 Meditation can be thought of as an extreme form of rest, sitting at the opposite end of the spectrum to extreme sports.
 There are then many other forms of mindfulness which exist between the two extremes, and as mentioned in the manual, regular walking is a good start.

-One problem we currently face is that mindfulness ‘techniques’ are now entering the mainstream, and on the whole they are being misapplied because the mechanics of time are not yet fully understood.
-Because of this they can cause you more harm than good if not approached properly.
+One problem we currently face is that mindfulness ‘techniques’ are now entering the mainstream, and on the whole they are being misapplied because the mechanics of time and the whole nature of the ego are not yet fully understood — falsely believing the ego to be a largely negative phenomena, rather than seeing it as a neutral tool like any other, and a natural one at that.
+Because of these unfortunate misconceptions and critical gaps in whole knowledge, mindfulness techniques can cause you more harm than good if not approached properly.

 Crucially, any mindfulness technique should be undertaken with a full and unequivocal intent to first ‘slow down’, and to review and alter any current work actions that are causing you difficulties.

 It is crucial that this dynamic is fully taken on board.
-Like Marty in Back To The Future, it is important to consciously decide to first go back to then go forwards, to commit to changing any aspects of your life that you are not currently comfortable with.
+Like Marty in Back To The Future, it is important to consciously decide to first go back to then go forwards, to commit to changing any aspects of your life that you are not currently comfortable with, and which only you alone can do, from the inside-out.

 Depending on your current situation, this can be one of the greatest hurdles to overcome, as sometimes there can seem to be no way out from the way you work, especially when this is often tied in with money factors.